themafto/ProSkills-Learning-Platform/README.md

 pre-commit install
 ```

+> [!TIP]
-💡 _Run it only once and all needed dependencies will be installed_
+> Run it only once and all needed dependencies will be installed

 <br>